-For those involved in the Baptismal Catechumenate, the Rite of Election will be celebrated at the Basilica of the National Shrine of Mary, Queen of the Universe, on March 6, 2022 (the First Sunday of Lent) at 3:00pm.
+The Rite of Election will be celebrated at the Basilica of the National Shrine of Mary, Queen of the Universe, on March 9, 2025 (the First Sunday of Lent) at 2:30 p.m. and 4:30 p.m.

 - Bishop John Noonan will call those catechumens who are to be initiated by the sacraments of Baptism, Confirmation and Eucharist at the coming Easter Vigil.
-(CB 250, 408-419 and RCIA 118-128). - The Rite of Sending of the Catechumens for Election is to be celebrated in parishes (RCIA 106 117).
-The rite is to include the signing of a parish Book of the Elect which will be brought to the Shrine for presentation to the Bishop.
-A copy of this rite may be obtained from the Office of Liturgy, email: Liturgy@orlandodiocese.org; 407-246-4860. - The liturgy at the Shrine will be the Rite of Election for catechumens and not the combined rite involving the call to continuing conversion for those candidates who wish to be received into the full communion of the Catholic Church.
-The Rite of Calling the Candidates to Continuing Conversion (RCIA 446-458) may be celebrated in the parish for those who are baptized and wish to be received into the full communion of the Catholic Church.
-The proper time for this would be at the beginning of Lent during a liturgy that is other than the one where the celebration of the Rite of Sending of the Catechumens for Election is celebrated. - The Penitential Rite for baptized candidates preparing for reception into the full communion of the Catholic Church may be celebrated in the parish on the Second Sunday of Lent (RCIA 459-472). - The Scrutinies for the Elect are celebrated on the Third, Fourth, and Fifth Sundays of Lent.
+(CB 250, 408-419 and OCIA 118-128). - The Rite of Sending of the Catechumens for Election is to be celebrated in parishes (OCIA 106 117).
+The rite is to include the signing of a parish Book of the Elect which will be brought to the Shrine for presentation to the Bishop. - The liturgies at the Shrine will be the Rite of Election (or Enrollment of Names) for catechumens and not the combined rite involving the call to continuing conversion for those candidates who wish to be received into the full communion of the Catholic Church.
+The Rite of Calling the Candidates to Continuing Conversion (OCIA 446-458) may be celebrated in the parish for those who are baptized in a recognized Christian faith tradition and wish to be received into the full communion of the Catholic Church.
+The proper time for this would be at the beginning of Lent during a liturgy separate from that at which the celebration of the Rite of Sending of the Catechumens for Election is celebrated. - The Penitential Rite for baptized candidates preparing for reception into the full communion of the Catholic Church may be celebrated in the parish on the Second Sunday of Lent (OCIA 459-472). - The Scrutinies for the Elect are celebrated on the Third, Fourth, and Fifth Sundays of Lent.
 The Mass at which the scrutiny takes place uses the texts from the Ritual Mass for the Celebration of the Scrutinies found in the Roman Missal.
 The Readings for Year A are used at these Masses (c.f.
-RCIA 146).
+OCIA 146).